epintozzi/api_curious/README.md

 # API Curious

 This project focuses on consuming and working with data from public APIs.
+I have recreated a version of the Github user profile page where user's can see their recent activity, repositories, starred repositories, followers, and those they follow.

 Project details can be found here: [API Curious](http://backend.turing.io/module3/projects/apicurious)